kkiernan/breadcrumbs/readme.md

 composer require kkiernan/breadcrumbs
 ```

-Then add the service provider and alias to `config/app.php`.
+If using Laravel, add the service provider and alias to `config/app.php`.

 ```php
 'providers' => [